Best Lasagna Soup Recipe

 - with a salad.
 We like this Apple Walnut Salad or Strawberry Goat Cheese Salad

-How to Store Soup
+How to store Lasagna Soup

 Storing: This will last in the refrigerator for up to 4 days in an airtight container

-How to Reheat Lasagna Soup
+How to reheat this Lasagna Soup Recipe

 This soup is delicious reheated.
 You can reheat the soup in the microwave for 1-2 minutes, or add it to a pot on the stove and reheat it until warmed through!